cyrfar/TrailerTrends/README.md

 success = opening weekend revenue/budget

 The main results/insights found are:
-* The number of people watching a movie's trailers prior to release date are predictive features of success.
-Other features such as production company and budget are strong predictors as well (as expected).
+* Online search volume/trends for trailers on youtube/google prior to release date is a predictive feature for success (as defined above).
+Other movie features such as production company and budget are also strong predictors (as expected).
-* Surprisingly, release dates of trailers are not strong predictive features (so maybe movie marketers should not spend that much time and effort into picking specific release dates).
+* Surprisingly, release dates of trailers are not strong predictors for success (so maybe movie marketers should not spend that much time and effort into picking specific release dates).
-* Low budget horror films like "Paranormal Activity" tend to have large success (as defined above)
+* Low budget horror films like "Paranormal Activity" tend to have large success.
 * Movies with two trailers tend to do better on opening weekend when the first trailer is more popular than the second (rather than the other way around).

 This work was part of my three week long project as an [Insight Data Science Fellow](http://insightdatascience.com/) in NYC.
 Check out ExploratoryNotebook for the EDA and model building.